gfaline/Compilers/propeller/README.md

 Windows), located in the same directory as `source.pr`.

 Use `./prc.sh -k <source.pr>` to keep all intermediate files.

+Some propeller programs needs a specific runtime library to work.
+Use `-r <runtime>` to specify a runtime library to use (without the `.rto` extension).
+If not specified, the default one will be used.
+All available runtimes are in the runtime directory.

 ## Language Overview